DNS hosting: quick start

 -

 Click Add.
-In DNS hosting, resource records are stored in groups — one group contains all the resource records of a domain with the same type, e.g., all the IP addresses of a domain at the DNS balancing.
+In DNS hosting, resource records are stored in groups — one group contains all the resource records of a domain with the same type.
+For example, a group of NS records contains four records that point to Servercore NS servers.

 -